smsnobin77/Awesome-ML-Paper-Writing/README.md

 ## Writing

 1. **Heading capitalization**
-   - **NeurIPS**: All headings should be lower case (a.k.a. sentence case, down style) — except for the first word and proper nouns — flush left, and bold. *Example:* Methodology and results [Style guide (Overleaf)](https://www.overleaf.com/latex/templates/neurips-2024/tpsbbrdqcmsh.pdf)
+   - **NeurIPS**: All headings should be lower case (a.k.a. sentence case, down style) — except for the first word and proper nouns — flush left, and bold. *Example:* Methodology and results
-   - **ACL**: All headings should be in title case (a.k.a. up style, headline style), flush left, and bold. *Example:* Methodology and Results [Style guide (Overleaf)](https://www.overleaf.com/latex/templates/association-for-computational-linguistics-acl-conference/jvxskxpnznfj.pdf)
+   - **ACL**: All headings should be in title case (a.k.a. up style, headline style), flush left, and bold. *Example:* Methodology and Results
-   - **CVPR**: Same as NeurIPS — headings use sentence case (down style), flush left, and bold. *Example:* Methodology and results [Style guide (Overleaf)](https://www.overleaf.com/latex/templates/cvpr-2022-author-kit/qbmjsdxryffn.pdf)
+   - **CVPR**: Same as NeurIPS — headings use sentence case (down style), flush left, and bold. *Example:* Methodology and results
-   - **ICLR**: First-level headings are written in small caps, flush left. *Example:* <span style="font-variant: small-caps;">Methodology and Results</span> [Style guide (Overleaf)](https://www.overleaf.com/latex/templates/template-for-iclr-2025-conference-submission/gqzkdyycxtvt.pdf)
+   - **ICLR**: First-level headings are written in small caps, flush left. *Example:* <span style="font-variant: small-caps;">Methodology and Results</span>
-   - **AAAI**: Same as ACL — headings use title case (headline style), flush left, and bold. *Example:* Methodology and Results [Style guide (Overleaf)](https://www.overleaf.com/latex/templates/aaai-press-latex-template/jymjdgdpdmxp.pdf)
+   - **AAAI**: Same as ACL — headings use title case (headline style), flush left, and bold. *Example:* Methodology and Results

 2. **Page limit**
    - **NeurIPS**: 9 pages of main text for submission (figures/tables included in those 9); references don’t count.
 If accepted, you get +1 page (10 pages) for camera-ready.
 Appendix allowed and unlimited.